gradle/gradle-completion/README.md

 ./gradlew generateCompletionScripts
 ```

 This will update `gradle-completion.bash` and `_gradle` based on the current Gradle version's CLI options.
-These generated files are in `.gitignore` and should not be committed to git.

 ## Acknowledgements
 Bash completion is inspired by [Nolan Lawson's Gradle tab completion for bash](https://gist.github.com/nolanlawson/8694399).